openebs-archive/openebs-docs/docs/prerequisites.md

 ------

-This section will help you to understand the pre-requisites for the OpenEBS installation in a kubernetes installed environment.
+This section will help you to understand the pre-requisites for the OpenEBS installation in a Kubernetes installed environment.

-The minimum requirements for the OpenEBS installation are
+The minimum requirements for the OpenEBS installation are;

 1. Kubernetes cluster version >= 1.7.5 (OpenEBS needs CRD feature of Kubernetes)
 2. Each Kubernetes node should have open-iscsi package installed.

-Installing and configuring open-iscsi on kubernetes will vary slightly depending on the platform and you can [find those instructions here](#iSCSIConfig).
+Installing and configuring open-iscsi on Kubernetes will vary slightly depending on the platform and you can [find those instructions here](#iSCSIConfig).